Dr. Dimensionpants

 Dr. Dimensionpants is a Canadian animated television series created by Brad Peyton and produced by DHX Media and The Factory Backwards Entertainment.
 Originally set to launch in the winter of 2014 on Teletoon, the series instead premiered on November 6, 2014, as well as on Télétoon.
 26 episodes were produced.

 Plot

 Kyle Lipton was a normal 12-year-old kid, until a portal opened and dropped a pair of "The Dimensionpants", also called the 'Pants of Power' or 'Power Pants'.
-It is one of several powerful clothing items constructed in the Unicrone dimension, which also included socks and a summer dress.
+It is one of several powerful clothing items constructed in the Unicrone dimension, which also included socks, a summer dress, and a blazer.
 When he wears them, he becomes a new superhero called Dr. Dimensionpants.
 Now Kyle has all the superhero powers he ever wanted, along with responsibility.
 With the help of a talking unicorn named Philip, Dr. Dimensionpants learns his powers to save the dimensions, while dealing with normal kid issues.